rakkarage/ComfyRage/README.md

 ### ⚙️Notify

-ComfyUI does not provide a way to notify the user when the run is complete.
+ComfyUI does not provide a way to notify the user when a run is complete.

 The **Notify** node lets you **be alertered** with browser notification and sound.
 (Not adding **any** artifacts to image queue.)